fredrukundo/BSQ_Piscines/README.md

 4. Map Visualization: The largest square is then marked on the map using the filler character and the result is printed.

-5. Debugging Mode: If enabled the program also prints the dynamic programming matrix for debugging purposes.
+5. Debugging Mode: If enabled the program also prints the dynamic programming matrix for debugging purposes

 ## Compling